aboutcode-org/vulnerablecode/docs/source/tutorial_add_importer_pipeline.rst

 #.
 Create a new file ``{name}_importer.py`` inside **vulnerabilities/pipelines/**.
 #.
 Create a new importer pipeline by inheriting **VulnerableCodeBaseImporterPipeline**
    defined in **vulnerabilities.pipelines**.
-By convention the importer pipeline class should end with **ImporterPipeline**.
+By convention, the importer pipeline class should end with **ImporterPipeline**.
 #.
-Specify the license of upstream data being imported.
+Specify the license of the upstream data being imported.
 #.
 Implement the ``advisories_count`` and ``collect_advisories`` methods.
 #.
 Add the newly created importer pipeline to the importers registry at
-   **vulnerabilities/importers/__init__.py**
+   **vulnerabilities/importers/__init__.py**.

 Pipeline
 --------

 We use `aboutcode.pipeline <https://github.com/aboutcode-org/scancode.io/tree/main/aboutcode/pipeline>`_
 for importing and improving data.
-At a very high level, a working pipeline contains classmethod ``steps`` that defines what steps to run and in what order.
+At a very high level, a working pipeline contains a classmethod ``steps`` that defines what steps to run and in what order.
 These steps are essentially just functions.
-Pipeline provides an easy and effective way to log events inside these steps (it automatically handles rendering and dissemination for these logs.)
+The pipeline provides an easy and effective way to log events inside these steps (it automatically handles rendering and dissemination for these logs).

-It also includes built-in progress indicator, which is essential since some of the jobs we run in the pipeline are long-running tasks that require proper progress indicators.
-Pipeline provides way to seamlessly records the progress (it automatically takes care of rendering and dissemination of these progress).
+It also includes a built-in progress indicator, which is essential since some of the jobs we run in the pipeline are long-running tasks that require proper progress indicators.
+The pipeline provides a way to seamlessly record the progress (it automatically takes care of rendering and dissemination of this progress).

-Additionally, the pipeline offers a consistent structure, making it easy to run these pipeline steps with message queue like RQ and store all events related to a particular pipeline for debugging/improvements.
+Additionally, the pipeline offers a consistent structure, making it easy to run these pipeline steps with a message queue like RQ and store all events related to a particular pipeline for debugging or improvements.

-This tutorial contains all the things one should know to quickly implement an importer pipeline.
+This tutorial contains all the information one should know to quickly implement an importer pipeline.
-Many internal details about importer pipeline can be found inside the `vulnerabilities/pipelines/__init__.py
+Many internal details about the importer pipeline can be found inside the `vulnerabilities/pipelines/__init__.py
 <https://github.com/aboutcode-org/vulnerablecode/blob/main/vulnerabilities/pipelines/__init__.py>`_ file.